by Collyn Rivers – Updated 2021

 Supply cables must thus be one of the approved types and of one unbroken length.

-Supply cables for caravans – 10-15 amp adaptors
+Supply cables for travel trailers – 10-15 amp adaptors

 The restriction on co-joining cables applies also to 15-10 amp adaptor leads.
 These (illegally) enable 15 amps to be drawn through cable too thin to do so.
 Here again, doing so slows tripping of the associated circuit breaker.
 It may not trip in time to save a life.
 The Ampfibian 10-15 amp adaptor (described below) is legal.
 It restricts current flow from a 15 amp source, to 10 amps.

-Never use a double adaptor to enable another caravan to share the socket outlet.
+Never use a double adaptor to enable another travel trailer to share the socket outlet.
 This has always been dangerous.
 It is now illegal.
 If someone plugs your cable into a double adaptor, attempt removal amicably.
 If that fails, insist the park manager removes it for you.

 None of the above is negotiable.
 The requirements are clear and legally mandatory.
 Personal and forum ‘opinion’ is irrelevant.

-Supply cables for caravans – how protective devices work
+Supply cables for travel trailers – how protective devices work

 Supply cable rules take into account so-called Residual Current Device (RCD) and circuit breaker protection.
 An RCD compares the current flowing in both active and neutral leads.
 If imbalanced it is likely to be via a human to earth.
 The RCD should detect this and cut the current flow accordingly.